 PATH adheres to state, federal, and international regulations and legal requirements for the locations in which we work.
 Relevant US government regulations include the Internal Revenue Service Code, Code of Federal Regulations, Federal Acquisition Regulations, Office of Management & Budget Uniform Guidance under Title 2 of the Code of Federal Regulations Section 200, the Foreign Corrupt Practices Act, and the Patriot Act.
 We also abide by relevant state laws and country-specific regulatory and tax laws.

 To ensure accountability and transparency, we perform external audits, internal audits, and third-party audits and reviews.
 We uphold our fiduciary responsibilities through our donor policies, investment policies, and oversight of employee pension assets.
 We take particular care with institutional, for-profit donors to create arms-length arrangements and avoid inappropriate quid pro quo transactions.
 Finally, we have developed and maintain policies—including procurement policies, travel policies, and accounting policies—that are intended to ensure ethical procurement of goods and services.
-Read more about our commitment to good stewardship.

 Intellectual property includes patents, copyrights, trademarks, trade secrets, and confidential information (including business, financial, technical, or other proprietary data) and any other form of legal protection for intellectual creations.